 “These later-season treatments can be just as successful — and equally as important — as spring or early summer herbicide applications,” Flynn says.
 “Fall applications perform well on many weed species because the herbicide moves from the foliage to the roots along with the plant’s winter food reserves.”

 This is a good time to catch up on pasture weed control for other reasons, too:

 To learn more about fall weed control and herbicide selection, visit your local Extension service office, ag chem dealer or applicator, or contact your local Corteva Agriscience Range & Pasture Specialist.

-™®Trademarks of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or their respective owners.
+™ ® Trademarks of Dow AgroSciences, DuPont or Pioneer, and their affiliated companies or their respective owners.
+DuraCor® has no grazing or haying restrictions for any class of livestock, including lactating dairy cows, horses (including lactating mares) and meat animals prior to slaughter.
+Label precautions apply to forage treated with Chaparral and DuraCor and to manure and urine from animals that have consumed treated forage.
 Graslan is a federally Restricted Use Pesticide.
-Chaparral and GrazonNext HL are not registered for sale or use in all states.
+Chaparral and DuraCor are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Always read and follow label directions. ©2019 Corteva
+Always read and follow label directions.